rust-lang/rust/src/doc/reference.md

 control leaves the frame containing it.

-The _heap_ is a general term that describes two separate sets of boxes: managed boxes &mdash; which may be subject to garbage collection &mdash; and owned boxes.
+The _heap_ is a general term that describes two separate sets of boxes: managed boxes &mdash; which may be subject to garbage collection &mdash; and boxes.
 The lifetime of an allocation in the heap depends on the lifetime of the box values pointing to it.
 Since box values may themselves be passed in and out of frames, or stored in the heap, heap allocations may outlive the frame they are allocated within.

 ### Memory ownership

-A task owns all memory it can *safely* reach through local variables, as well as managed, owned boxes and references.
+A task owns all memory it can *safely* reach through local variables, as well as managed, boxes and references.

 When a task sends a value that has the `Send` trait to another task, it loses ownership of the value sent and can no longer refer to it.
 This is statically